-- 20. There shall be available at all times for the use of residents of neighbouring properties a telephone number or numbers ("the Hotline") so that they can call to register any complaint or comment about the operation of the site.
-A permanent register of all calls to this Hotline shall be maintained by the permit holder which register shall be available at all times for inspection by the Responsible Authority. - 21.
-Meetings of the Quarry Consultative Committee shall be convened on a regular basis and at least twice per year by the Responsible Authority, and shall be attended by at least one representative of the Responsible Authority and at least one representative of the permit holder to the satisfaction of the Responsible Authority. - 22.
-The Consultative Committee shall record and consider all matters raised by representatives who reasonably pertain to the impact of the quarry operations and the permit holder shall have regard to the recommendations of the Consultative Committee, to the satisfaction of the Responsible Authority. - 23.
+- 18. There shall be available at all times for the use of residents of neighbouring properties a telephone number or numbers ("the Hotline") so that they can call to register any complaint or comment about the operation of the site.
+A permanent register of all calls to this Hotline shall be maintained by the permit holder which register shall be available at all times for inspection by the Responsible Authority. - 19.
+The Responsible Authority shall provide for secretarial support for a Quarry Consultative Committee, comprising; - a.
+A Convenor and one person (who may be the Secretary) nominated by and representing the Responsible Authority. - b.
+One or two representatives of the permit holder. - c.
+A representative of the Department of Natural Resources and Environment (with quarry responsibility). - d.
+Two representatives of local residents. - 19.
+Meetings of the Quarry Consultative Committee shall be convened on a regular basis and at least twice per year by the Responsible Authority, and shall be attended by at least one representative of the Responsible Authority and at least one representative of the permit holder to the satisfaction of the Responsible Authority. - 20.
+The Consultative Committee shall record and consider all matters raised by representatives which reasonably pertain to the impact of the quarry operations and the permit holder shall have regard to the recommendations of the Consultative Committee, to the satisfaction of the Responsible Authority. - 21.
 The reasonable costs of the Consultative Committee shall be borne by the permit holder to the satisfaction of the Responsible Authority.